Light Pressure on Rocket Propellant Rarified Gas Plumes

 Forget light pressure.
 I could be off by a factor of a million, and the light pressure would still be laughably inadequate to send plume molecules to reentry or escape.

 Ultraviolet radiation is a tiny fraction of sunlight energy, but one photon is enough to split chemical bonds and create ions.
-Ions may have a large capture cross section (I would need HITRAN and less ignorance to figure that out), but that does NOT help; ions with only a few electron-volts of kinetic energy move slowly, and have a small cyclotron radius even in the very weak magnetic fields above 4 Re.
+Ions may have a large capture cross section, but that does NOT help; ions with only a few electron-volts of kinetic energy move slowly, and have a small cyclotron radius even in the very weak magnetic fields above 4 Re.
 The exhaust plume from an apogee insertion burn will be approximately westward, and roughly perpendicular to the pole-to-pole magnetic field.
 The electrons and ions might have a small amount of north-south velocity, but they will move around the (imaginary) field lines helically, and bounce off the denser field nearer the poles, like their MeV cousins in the van Allen belt.
 So, ionized atoms won't even have the good grace to fall in an elliptical orbit into the atmosphere.
 Ionization makes propellant plume pollution worse.